LisiLisenok/Chime/scheduling.md

 [INFO if create request is sent to Chime address with full timer name and corresponding scheduler hasn't been created before then Chime creates new scheduler.]

-This is rather similar to request sent to create scheduler.
+This is rather similar to request sent to create a scheduler.
 The difference is only **description** field is added.
 This description identifies particular timer type and details.
 The other fields not shown here are optional and includes: